-Groundwater in the transect monitoring wells was sampled on July 9, 2010, during both high and low tide conditions.
-Monitoring well data for 2010 and for the five preceding years are included in Table A2, page 5.
+Groundwater in the transect monitoring wells was sampled on July 14, 2011, during both high and low tide conditions.
+Monitoring well data for 2011 and for the six preceding years are included in Table A2, pages 5 and 6.
 As indicated, the groundwater salinity is now measured only during the summer, as agreed upon by the study team.
-The 2010 groundwater salinity measurements in the marsh were generally around 0.10 to 0.20 parts per thousand (ppt).
-Exceptions to these salinity levels occurred at River at MRN where salinity levels of 0.30 ppt were recorded at both low and high tide readings.
-The river at MRS had higher salinity readings measuring 0.70 at low tide and 2.60 at high tide.
-In some years, during mid to late summer low freshwater flow conditions, surface salinities in the adjacent river have exceeded 10 ppt on occasion, but even under these conditions are usually less than 7 ppt.
-These higher salinities are generally due to seasonal low flows that are unlikely to inundate the marsh, and they therefore have little or no effect on soil water salinities.
-Throughout the study, however, soil-water salinity has remained below 0.50 ppt as an annual average, considered the limit of tolerance for freshwater marsh plants.
+The 2011 groundwater salinity measurements in the marsh were within 0.10 to 0.20 parts per thousand (ppt).
+In 2010, salinity levels of 0.30 ppt were recorded in the Mill River adjacent to transect MRN for both low and high tide readings, and 0.70 ppt and 2.60 ppt adjacent to transect MRS at low and high tide, respectively.
+In some years, during late summer or early fall low freshwater flow conditions, surface salinities in the adjacent river ranging from about 2 to 12 ppt have been observed.
+These higher salinities are due to tidal waters extending further upstream during seasonal low freshwater flows.
+Because of the low water surface elevations in the river relative to the marsh during these flow conditions, it is highly unlikely that this more saline water will inundate the marsh and increase soil water salinities.
+Annual vegetation within the marsh is well established prior to the timing of the seasonal low flows.
+Therefore, even with the potential for higher salinity levels during the low flow periods, vegetation is unlikely to be negatively affected.
+From the long-term monitoring record it can be inferred that soil-water salinity has consistently remained below 0.50 ppt as an annual average, considered the limit of tolerance for freshwater marsh plants.